-Via Zoom, your team will do a short oral presentation on the clinical condition and introduce the case to the class.
-In Zoom breakout rooms, each team member will then facilitate a small group discussion to work through the nutrition care process of the case.
+Your team will do a short oral presentation on the clinical condition and introduce the case to the class.
+Each team member will then facilitate a small group discussion to work through the nutrition care process of the case.
 Following this, we will all return to the large group, where you and your team will debrief the case with the class.